Einasto profile

 The parameter $\alpha$ controls the degree of curvature of the profile.
 This can be seen by computing the slope on a log-log plot:

 The larger $\alpha$, the more rapidly the slope varies with radius (see figure).
 Einasto's law can be described as a generalization of a power law, $\rho\propto r^{-N}$, which has a constant slope on a log-log plot.

-Einasto's model has the same mathematical form as Sersic's law, which is used to describe the surface brightness (i.e. projected density) profile of galaxies.
+Einasto's model has the same mathematical form as Sersic's law, which is used to describe the surface brightness (i.e. projected density) profile of galaxies, except that the Einasto model describes a spherically symmetric density distribution in 3 dimensions, whereas the Sersic law describes a circularly symmetric surface density distribution in two dimensions.

-Einasto's model has been used to describe many types of system, including galaxies and dark matter halos.
+Einasto's model has been used to describe many types of system, including galaxies, and dark matter halos.